fluid-project/grunt-modulefiles/README.md

 Type: `String`
 Default value: `""`

-A path that all source files and directories are relative to.
+A path that both source files and located dependency files and directories are relative to.

 ### Output